 HP claims the Chromebook 14's 3-cell, 37-watt-hour battery can last over 8 hours on a single charge.
 We didn't quite get that long of run time, though.
 The Chromebook 14 managed 5 hours, 38 minutes on a single charge when playing an HD video file in VLC on loop (50% screen brightness, 50% volume with headphones plugged in).

 This lagged behind both the Toshiba Chromebook 2 (which achieved slightly over six hours on the same test).
-I was able to squeeze in nearly seven hours of usage while browsing the web, viewing YouTube videos, streaming music, and otherwise going about my business.
+We were able to squeeze in nearly seven hours of usage while browsing the web, viewing YouTube videos, streaming music, and otherwise going about my business.
 This fell a little short of the Acer Chromebook 15, which managed close to 8 hours under similar usage.

 Bright, vivid screen